ArtiPedia/blog-v3/_posts/2016-05-31-optimize-fontawesome.md

 * Do not remove this line (it will not be displayed) {:toc}

 Font awesome makes a web designers life easy.
 Adding icons is as simple as adding a ``<h1>`` tag.
 Resizing is done through attributes, flipping, stacking, spinning is all possible with font awesome.
-But apart from those 10 icons we use and some styles, all other icons are of no use to us.
+But apart from those 10 icons and some styles, all other icons are of no use to us.
 They load along with the ones we need.
 Though font awesome is cached by browsers since many websites use it, we have to give attention to first-time visitors who may have a browser without cached font awesome css.
-Moreover, font awesome version updation is done every time new icons are added and you should also keep version of the CDN link up to date.
+Moreover, font awesome version updation is done every time when new icons are added and you should also keep version of the CDN link up to date.

 ## Why should we optimize font awesome?
 I like my website to load faster on desktops as well as mobile devices.
 It is one of the reasons for switching from WordPress to Jekyll.